The Internet's Pumpkin Growing Authority

 Soil Amendments, Compost, and Mulch

-Compost is one of the best friends a gardener can have.
-Just about all vegetation (tress, fruits, vegetables, shrubs, etc) thrive on compost or mulch.
+Compost is one of the best friends a home gardener can have.
+Just about all vegetation (trees, fruits, vegetables, shrubs, etc) thrive on rich compost.
 Pumpkins are no exception.
-Most gardeners have a compost pile where we throw anything and everything from the plant world.
+Most gardeners have a compost pile, where we throw anything and everything from the plant world.
 Most of us are not picky at what we throw in there and most vegetation are perfectly fine to include in our compost pile.